Peeragogy/Peeragogy.github.io/practice.md

 StackExchange, and free/libre/open source software development, we may be led to ask: What might an accredited free/libre/open university look like?
-How would it compare or contrast with the typical or stereotypical image of a university from Figure \[madison-map\]?
+How would it compare or contrast with the typical or stereotypical image of a university from the figure above?
 Would it have similar structural features, like a Library, Dormitory, Science Hall and so on?
 Would participants take on familiar roles <span class="citation">\[5\]</span>?
 How would it compare with historical